Varmah Kpoto

 Varmah Kpoto (born 28 January 1978) is a Liberian footballer who was capped 40 times for the Liberia national football team.

 Club career

-Kpoto joined Greek second division side Ethnikos Olympiakos Volos F.C. for the 1999-00 season.
+Kpoto joined Greek second division side Olympiacos Volos for the 1999-00 season.

 International career

 Kpoto made his international debut for Liberia in a 1998 African Cup of Nations qualifying match against Tanzania on 27 July 1997.